Kristina01111000/lavendersite/README.md

 - figure out contact form, is it working?

-- meeting on tuesday?
-Email her again tomorrow
+- meeting on wednesday or thursday? she stillhasn't emailed back